stevecondylios/dictionaRy/README.md

     ## #   antonyms <I<list>>

-Note that words which aren’t found in the English dictionary will return 0 row tibbles, and hence will have no affect on the resulting tibble
+Note that words which aren’t found in the English dictionary will return 0 row tibbles, and hence will have no effect on the resulting tibble

 ``` r
 words <- c("hit ", "sldkfjlsdjkf")